Popular Searches:

 Is your happy place in your yard, with an edge trimmer or lawn mower in hand?
-Starting a landscaping business is an excellent way to turn your passion into a career, but it requires some prep work.
+Start a landscaping business to turn your passion into a rewarding career, but it requires some prep work.
 You’ll need to create a plan and budget, get the necessary equipment, register your business and much more.
 Still, this field is relatively easy to enter, especially if you already have some of the equipment.

-While there’s a lot to do to bring your landscaping business ideas to life, it’s much more manageable when broken down into steps.
+While there’s a lot to do to start a landscaping business and bring your ideas to life, it’s much more manageable when broken down into steps.

 Landscaping can take many forms, so start by making a rough outline for your business.
 Will you work on residential or commercial properties?
 What services will you offer?
 Research what other local landscapers provide and what your customers might want.
 Identify any gaps that could give you an edge, such as a convenience residents want, but your competitors don’t have.

-Figure out what sets you apart and lean into it.
-Maybe you worked at a plant nursery and have a comprehensive knowledge of the area’s local flora, or perhaps you have certifications from organizations like the National Association of Landscape Professionals, the Irrigation Association, the International Society of Arborists or the Snow and Ice Management Association.
+To start a landscaping business, figure out what sets you apart and lean into it.
+Perhaps you have experience working at a plant nursery and a deep understanding of the local flora, or you might hold certifications from organizations like the National Association of Landscape Professionals, the Irrigation Association, the International Society of Arborists, or the Snow and Ice Management Association.

 During the planning stage, you’ll also want to get a rough idea of what equipment you’ll need and how much time you can spend on the job.
 Consider whether you’ll work during the winter and how administration tasks, like accounting and marketing, will affect your billable time.

 Once you know what you want to offer, give yourself a budget.
-Starting a landscaping business can be as simple as heading out with a lawn mower and trimmer or as complicated as investing tens of thousands of dollars in heavy equipment and employees.
+To start a landscaping business, you can make it as simple as heading out with a lawn mower and trimmer or as complicated as investing tens of thousands of dollars in heavy equipment and employees.
 Most people fall somewhere in the middle.

 Find how much you want to invest in the business.
 As we dive into each topic, jot down how much you think you’ll spend.